carpedm20/MemN2N-tensorflow/README.md

     $ pip install future

-If you want to use --show True option, you need to pytho package progress.
+If you want to use `--show True` option, you need to install python package `progress`.

     $ pip install progress